4.6 million self-employed workers need to complete a tax return…do you?

 How long does HMRC have to investigate my return once I have submitted it?

-If HMRC decide to investigate your tax return they will contact you in writing, within 12 month of receiving your return.
+If HMRC decides to investigate your tax return they will contact you in writing, within 12 months of receiving your return.

 If you have amended your return or submitted your return late, HMRC is entitled to an enquiry window of 12 months following receipt of your tax return and up until the next “quarter day”.
 The quarter days are January 31st, April 30th, July 31st and October 31st.

 How long do I have to keep my records for?